 - a minimum twenty-minute rest break every six hours

 - a minimum of eleven consecutive hours' rest every day

-As well as employing risk-management procedures as outlined below, teachers of dance must:
+As well as employing risk-management procedures, teachers of dance must:

 - include appropriate warm-up and warm-down activities

 - adapt the exercises or activities to match students’ age, strength, flexibility and coordination

 - ensure that the floor is ‘area elastic’ and does not present unnecessary risks

 - check that the space is clean and clear of obstacles (especially electrical ones)

 - ensure adequate ventilation and temperatures that are within the recommendations.